Understanding AI Chatbots

 AI is used in chatbots to understand and respond to user inputs in text or spoken language.
 Chatbots use natural language processing (NLP) techniques to analyze the language data and identify the relevant meaning and context.

 For example, if a user asks a chatbot a question in natural language, the chatbot will use NLP techniques to understand the meaning of the words and the context in which they are used.
 Based on this understanding, the chatbot can then generate a relevant response.

 Conventional Chatbots use a variety of algorithms, including Naïve Bayes, Decision Trees and Support Vector Machines, and Natural Language Processing (NLP).

 What type of AI are chatbots?

-Chatbots are a type of Artificial Intelligence that uses Machine Learning to improve over time.
+Chatbots are a type of Artificial Intelligence that uses Machine Learning and Natural Language Processing (NLP) to improve over time.

 Is chatbot supervised learning or unsupervised learning?